Lexaun-chen/STAT-4830-Group-Project/README.md

 │   └── Test scripts and datasets, including:
 │       - train_28-32_10000.csv
 │       - test_28-32_1000.csv
-│       These are used to verify correctness and evaluate performance.
+│       And other necessary datasets.
+These are used to verify correctness and evaluate performance.
 │
 ├── docs/
 │   └── Final presentation slides.